yt-dlp/yt-dlp/README.md

                                      (default)
     --list-formats-old               Present the output of -F in the old form (Alias: --no-list-formats-as-table)
-    --youtube-include-dash-manifest  Download the DASH manifests and related data on YouTube videos (default)
-                                     (Alias: --no-youtube-skip-dash-manifest)
-    --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
-                                     (Alias: --no-youtube-include-dash-manifest)
-    --youtube-include-hls-manifest   Download the HLS manifests and related data on YouTube videos (default)
-                                     (Alias: --no-youtube-skip-hls-manifest)
-    --youtube-skip-hls-manifest      Do not download the HLS manifests and related data on YouTube videos
-                                     (Alias: --no-youtube-include-hls-manifest)
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,